Marla is a Senior Project Director at CompassPoint and Board Chair at DataCenter: A Research Justice Organization.

 “My board is disengaged.
 I understand that they are busy and I don’t want to ask for too much, but I can barely get them to come to meetings.”

-“How can I tap into the strengths, passion, and interests of my board to motivate and energize them so that they are successful?”
+“How can I tap into strengths, passions, and interests of my board to motivate and energize them so that they are succesful?"

 “My board doesn’t understand what our staff even does.
 They want to get involved in the day-to-day work and don’t see that they’re micromanaging.”